davidbarkhuizen/py-dist-arch/README.md

 Note:  `last_reference`
 - refers to the id of the last row on the previous page
 - is explictly returned for each page, for use in retrieving the next page

-## Issues 2022-07-05

-- need to install pydantic on host machine for tests: pip3 install pydantic
--